 I’m a Lancashire lass but for most of my career, I’ve been a foreign correspondent.
 I’ve reported from all over the world on some of the most cataclysmic events of our time, including the Egyptian revolution and the collapse of the Berlin wall.

-I’ve reported from Paris mainly for The Independent and The Guardian, but I also contribute to France24 television and Monocle radio.
+I’ve reported from Paris mainly for The Independent and The Guardian, but I also contributed to France24 television and Monocle radio.
 As a freelancer, I’ve written for The New Zealand Herald and The National (Abu Dhabi), as well as the LA Times, the New York Times, the Radio Times, the Oldie, Monocle magazine, Quartz, and Spark News.

 Between 2009 and 2012, I headed the Washington office of the British American Security Information Council (BASIC), a trans-Atlantic NGO focused on nuclear disarmament.